Bâiller : trop souvent ou pas du tout

 In the light of many believing that yawning is only a sign of fatigue, I have observed many clients yawning throughout our breathing development session only to find that they were soon energized instead of relaxed or sleepy.
 Clearly yawning has many functions, including energetic, pumping, relaxing and it can even be contagious.

 The oxygen and carbon dioxide relationship in the blood plasma is being challenged by the observation that even fish and fetuses yawn.
-Yawning to me is a reaction of the rebalancing of nervous system.
+Yawning to me is a reaction of the rebalancing of the nervous system.

 O2/CO2 may or may not play a moment to moment part but for sure the relaxation and rib release results of a yawn certainly allow for greater breathing, volume, balance and ease while inviting a greater state of PNS based state of calm.